ShenDezhou/Chinese-PreTrained-BERT/readme.md

 ## Baseline system effect
 In order to compare the baseline effect, we conducted tests on the following Chinese data sets.
-This paper compares Chinese best WwM ext, BERT base and BERT tiny.
+This paper compares Chinese best WWM ext, BERT base and BERT tiny.
 Limited time and energy, and can not cover more categories of tasks, please try.

-## Pre training details
+## pre-trained details
-The following takes the 'BERT tiny' model as an example to explain the details of pre training.
+The following takes the 'BERT tiny' model as an example to explain the details of pre-trained.

 ### Generating Thesaurus